 Nutritional Requirements

 A balanced diet rich in protein and fat from high-quality sources is essential for the Malinois, reflecting their active and energetic nature.
-The inclusion of a complete healthy multivitamin can support overall health, enhancing joint strength, coat quality, and digestive health, which are particularly beneficial given the physical demands placed on this breed.
+The inclusion of the best multivitamin for dogs support overall health, enhancing joint strength, coat quality, and digestive health, which are particularly beneficial given the physical demands placed on this breed.

 Exercise Requirement